crate/crate/DEVELOP.rst

 The documentation is maintained under the ``docs`` directory and written in ReStructuredText_ and processed with Sphinx_.

-Normally the documentation is built upon the ``dist`` task.
-However if you work on the documentation it might be faster to run sphinx directly, which can be done by just running ``make`` in the ``docs`` directory.
+Normally the documentation is built by `Read the Docs`_.
+However if you work on the documentation you can run sphinx directly, which can be done by just running ``make`` in the ``docs`` directory.
 The output can then be found in the ``out/html`` and ``out/text`` directories.